diantonioandrea/pacs-project/README.md

 ## Introduction

-This repository presents an implementation of the hp-adaptive discontinuous Galërkin method applied to the Poisson problem.
+This repository presents an implementation of the _hp-adaptive_ discontinuous Galërkin method applied to the Poisson problem.

+Refer to the [report](#compiling-the-report) for a detailed explanation of the background and results related to this project.

 ## Overview